ets-labs/python-dependency-injector/README.rst

  - overriding of the objects in any part of the graph

 What features the framework does NOT have?
- - auto wiring / auto resolving of the dependencies
+ - autowiring / autoresolving of the dependencies
  - the annotations and ``@inject``-like decorators

 Have a question?